robertfarnum/connectedhomeip/docs/guides/joint_fabric_guide.md

 Joint Fabric can be triggered from the jf-control-app's side, where it assumes the Commissioner role.
 The chip-jf-admin-app, which receives the new ICA signed by the Anchor Fabric Root CA, assumes the Commissionee role.

+Due to some PKI hard-coding, chip-jf-admin-app must be the first application commissioned by jf-control-app.

 ### Building the Example Application

 -   Building the jf-control-app Application